 Of course, there are also the cons to investing in your home.

 The downside of a home as an investment

-Now that all this has been cleared out, there are aspects of mortgage that may make it less attractive for some people.
+Now that we have cleared all this out, there are aspects of a mortgage that may make it less attractive for some people.

 Real estate can lose value.
 If you make a mistake of buying your home in a neighborhood where prices go down, then there’s almost nothing you can do.
 You have to sell and cut the losses.

-When you lose all your income and are unable to make the payments on your mortgage, then you risk losing your home.
-Your home will be sold at a discount, and you may not get back the money you have put in.
+When you lose all your income and cannot make the payments on your mortgage, then you risk losing your home.
+The bank will sell your home at a discount, and you may not get back the money you have put in.
 However, in most cases, you can get something back.

 Amortization of your real estate acts as a counterbalance to the inflation proofing aspect of your home.
 From the inflation perspective, your house value increases year by year.
 Living in your home decreases it’s value as it wears down.
 You should budget about 1% per year for maintenance.

 Mental load and responsibility of fixing things and regularly renovating to keep the value your real estate up.
 If you live in a rental, you don’t have to think about these things, and this makes your life easier.

 You pay interest on your mortgage.
 In my example for the loan of 30 years, I have to pay 82.4% of the original value as interest.
 Interest payments mean that in today’s money you pay 162% for your home.